 Coming just across Billet Road from Roger Ascham to senior school, McEntee Tech should have been familiar territory, newly built right in between Mum’s work at Kings Laundry and Grandad’s old home as groundsman at the BDV sports ground (above).
 I only have vague memories of Grandad’s time there, the tennis courts, playing on an old lorry, and going into a big, dark shed where Grandad kept his tools and machinery.
 We had parties in what I remember as a wooden pavilion with a big old clock.
 In later years I felt quite at home when I went into church halls and village halls to tune pianos.

 This was a gathering there from 1947, with me on Mum’s knee on your left.
 Gran was Mum’s Mum, my other grandmother was known as Nan, (top right) and after the sports ground, she and Grandad lived in a caravan made for them by their sons, first at Herne bay, Kent, then later at Thundersley, Essex.
 Apparently I was Nan’s favourite, but when we visited, children were seen and not heard, while Nan and Grandad tried to shout over each other, and Mum and Dad had to field answers from two different conversations.
 The last time I visited, I had reached an age where Grandad suddenly acknowledged that I was a human being, and engaged in conversation with me, letting me hear how his hearing aid amplified the sounds from great distances away.
 I wish I’d had more time to appreciate his finer points.

 from the previous one, so be warned, if you chain-smoke you might only live into your seventies!

 Nan came to live with us briefly, it was not a happy experience.
-She was virtually blind, and had no experience of dealing with life, Grandad had dealt with all their paperwork and finance.
+She was virtually blind, and had no experience of dealing with the racticalities of life, Grandad had dealt with all their paperwork and finance.